ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/07-skip-lists.md

             else:
                 return null  // It's not there

-The ideal skip list is organized so that (if the head node is not counted) half of the nodes have only one pointer, one quarter have two, one eighth have three, and so on.
+The ideal skip list is organised so that (if the head node is not counted) half of the nodes have only one pointer, one quarter have two, one eighth have three, and so on.
 And ideally, the distances would be equally spaced; in effect this is a "perfectly balanced" skip list.